 So here goes…

-This demand and DIY construction boom rapidly ate into supplies and reserves that had been produced prior to the pandemic.
-In addition, the housing market in Canada and the US rebounded faster than expected after it cooled of at the start of the pandemic due to low interest rates.
+This demand and DIY construction boom rapidly ate into supplies and reserves that had been produced before the pandemic.
+In addition, the housing market in Canada and the US rebounded faster than expected after it cooled off at the start of the pandemic due to low-interest rates.
 Production facilities on the other hand, however, could not restaff and source out raw materials fast enough to restock and meet demand.

 A variety of other factors have also further influenced the abnormal price increase in wood and steel products but this will be discussed in my next blog – Ongoing Construction Materials Prince Increases – Part 2